Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

-Water is filtered, disinfected and fluoridated at the Wurdee Boluc Water Treatment Plant before being delivered to customers throughout the greater Geelong region, Bellarine Peninsula and Surf Coast via a network of pipes, pumping stations, covered storage basins and tanks.
+Water is filtered, disinfected and fluoridated at the Wurdee Boluc Water Treatment Plant before being delivered to customers throughout the greater Geelong region (including the Bellarine Peninsula and Surf Coast) via a network of pipes, pumping stations, covered storage basins and tanks.

 Water from the Moorabool catchments is filtered, disinfected and fluoridated at the Moorabool Water Treatment Plant at She Oaks.
-The treated water is gravity-fed to storages around Geelong, as well as the townships of Meredith and Lethbridge.
+The treated water is gravity-fed to Meredith, Lethbridge and storages around Geelong.

-Six bores, between 300 and 630 metres deep can extract up to 55 million litres a day, depending on demand.
+Six bores, between 300 and 630 metres deep can extract up to 55 million litres a day, depending on demand, from an underground aquifer.

 The groundwater is pre-treated on site to remove dissolved minerals such as iron, and then piped to the Wurdee Boluc Reservoir, where it is mixed with surface water.

 Water is extracted from Barwon Downs under a groundwater extraction licence granted by Southern Rural Water.

-The Anglesea borefield comprises 7 bores across 2 sites.
+The Anglesea borefield comprises seven bores across two sites.
 The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below ground.

-In times of drought, the borefield can supply up to 20 million litres a day, or around one-fifth of Geelong's demand.
+In times of drought, the borefield can supply up to 20 million litres a day (around one-fifth of Geelong's demand).

 Groundwater is pre-treated to remove dissolved minerals, and then piped to the Wurdee Boluc storage where it is mixed with other water sources.